ibixina/youtube-max/README.md

 # YouTube Turbo

-Strip YouTube down to bare metal for maximum performance and zero lag.
+Strip YouTube down to bare metal for maximum performance.
 This extension kills bloat, forces hard navigations to eliminate native SPA memory leaks, and drastically reduces CPU and memory usage.

 ## Features
 - **Forces hard navigations:** Resets the JS context and purges ArrayBuffers/closures on every click instead of using YouTube's leaky SPA router.